felskrone/salt-eventsd/README.md

 free to submit the necessary changes.

 Pypi:
-As of Jan 22nd, we are on pypi.
+As of Jan 22nd, we are on pypi: https://testpypi.python.org/pypi/salt-eventsd

 ### What it does